sodadata/soda-core/docs/documentation/concepts.md

 To automate scans on your data, you can use the **Soda SQL Python library** to programmatically execute scans.
 Based on a set of conditions or a specific schedule of events, you can instruct Soda SQL to automatically scan for "bad" data.
 For example, you may wish to scan your data at several points along your data pipeline, perhaps when new data enters a warehouse, after it is transformed, and before it is exported to another warehouse.
 Refer to [Programmatic scan]({% link documentation/programmatic_scan.md %}) for details.

-Alternatively, you can integrate Soda SQL with your **data orchestration tool** such as, Airflow, Dagster, or dbt, to schedule automated scans.
+Alternatively, you can integrate Soda SQL with a **data orchestration tool** such as, Airflow, Dagster, or dbt, to schedule automated scans.
 You can also configure actions that the orchestration tool can take based on scan output.
 For example, if the output of a scan reveals a large number of failed tests, the orchestration tool can automatically quarantine the "bad" data or block it from contaminating your data pipeline.
 Refer to [Orchestrate scans]({% link documentation/orchestrate_scans.md %}) for details.

 Additionally, you can integrate Soda SQL with a **Soda Cloud** account.
 This free, cloud-based web application integrates with your Soda SQL implementation giving your team broader visibility into your organization's data quality.
-Soda SQL pushes scan results to your Soda Cloud account where you can use the web app to examine the results, though notably, Soda SQL only ever pushes *metadata* to the cloud; all your data stays private inside your private network.
+Soda SQL pushes scan results to your Soda Cloud account where you can use the web app to examine the results.
+Notably, Soda SQL only ever pushes *metadata* to the cloud; all your data stays private inside your private network.

-Though you do not have to set up and ingrate a Soda Cloud account in order to use Soda SQL, the web app does complement the CLI tool, giving you a non-CLI method of examining data quality.
+Though you do not have to set up and ingrate a Soda Cloud account in order to use Soda SQL, the web app serves to complement the CLI tool, giving you a non-CLI method of examining data quality.
 Use Soda Cloud to:

 - collaborate with team members to review details of scan results that can help you to diagnose data issues
 - store [metrics]({% link documentation/sql_metrics.md %}) over time